GrayKing/UMHousing/README.md

 ## Search parameters

 The default parameters are hard coded in [`HousingMonitor.py`](https://github.com/h1994st/UMHousing/blob/master/HousingMonitor.py).
 In the future, they may be converted to command line parameters or a configuration file.
-Related codes start from [line 136](https://github.com/h1994st/UMHousing/blob/master/HousingMonitor.py#L136) of `HousingMonitor.py`.
-There are comments which show the valid parameter values.
+Related codes, as well as the comments, start from [line 136](https://github.com/h1994st/UMHousing/blob/master/HousingMonitor.py#L136) of `HousingMonitor.py`.

 ```python
 ...